Banking basics

 The purpose of an IBAN

-- Reduce payment processing delays
+- Expedite payment processing by reducing delays.

 How an International Bank Account Number (IBAN) works?